5 Tips: Community Events at Any Budget for HOAs and COAs in Texas

 “You must first know the purpose of the event…Being consistent and specific with your marketing is a key component in helping to reach your target audience and enticing people to attend the event.
 Using multiple platforms such as eNews letter, Facebook, Instagram, email, flyers, etc. are great ways to reach out to residents to let them know what is happening in their neighborhood.”

--Shannon Buhrow, Lifestyle Manager (Providence HOA)
+-Shannon Buhrow, Lifestyle Manager (Providence)

 Let the good times roll!